smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

 .. data:: memento_unpack

-   Additional code to be executed when the state of a lexical analyzer is *restored* from a memento.
+   Code from this section is executed when the state of a lexical analyzer is *restored* from a memento.
 The code is executed *after* the default return from inclusion handling is performed, right before the deletion of the memento.